 Love Being Part of Character

 Certainly, love involves passion!
 But I’d like to encourage us to think deeper about its meaning.
-A good place to start is by taking a peek at some ways in which God defines love.
+A good place to start is by asking yourself, “What is love according to the bible?”
 1 Corinthians 13:4-8 says:

 With this verse in mind, ask yourself the following questions: